haojinw0027/Mentorcollab/README.md

 # MentorCollab

-> This is the official repo for **MENTORCOLLAB: Selective Large-to-Small Inference-Time Guidance for Efficient Reasoning**
+> This is the official repo for **MENTORCOLLAB: Large-to-Small Inference-Time Mentorship for Concise Reasoning in Language Models**

 A dual-model collaborative inference system where a mentoring LRM selectively and sparsely guides a generating SLM, rather than taking over generation.